 Today’s Episode features an amazingly talented and experienced guest on the subject of Leadership vs. Management.
-Chris and I sat down with former commander of the Los Angeles County Sherrifs Department, Gil Jurado to discuss the difference between leadership and management.
+Chris and I sat down with former commander of the Los Angeles County Sherrifs Department, Gil Jurado to discuss the difference between leadership and management and how it relates to the security industry.
 This was an amazing conversation and I am super excited to get to it, but first we have a little incentive for our audience.

 At the end of this episode we are going to tell you how to get a FREE copy of John Maxwell’s legendary book called the 21 Irrefutable Laws of leadership.
 This is a great resource Gil mentioned in our featured conversation and it can be yours for free, but you’ll have to stick around until the end to find out how.